sjp38/linux/Documentation/admin-guide/mm/damon/usage.rst

 User Space Tool for DAMON
 =========================

-A reference implementation of DAMON user space tool which provides a convenient user interface is located at ``tools/damon/damo`` in the kernel source tree.
+A reference implementation of the DAMON user space tool which provides a convenient user interface is located at ``tools/damon/damo`` in the kernel source tree.
 Please note that this is initially aimed to be used for minimal reference of the DAMON's debugfs interfaces and for tests of the DAMON itself.
 Based on the debugfs interface, you can create another cool and more convenient user space tools.

 The interface of the tool is basically subcommand based.
-You can almost always use ``-h`` option to get help of the use of each subcommand.
+You can almost always use ``-h`` option to get the help of the use of each subcommand.
 Currently, it supports two subcommands, ``record`` and ``report``.

 Below example commands assume you set ``$PATH`` to points ``tools/damon/`` for